golden-vcr/terraform/README.md

 Once Cloudflare has been configured and DNS records have propagated, you should be able to resolve the IP address of the API droplet by running `nslookup goldenvcr.com`.

-Additionally, you should be able to SSH into the API droplet by simply running:

-- `ssh -i ~/.ssh/digitalocean-golden-vcr root@goldenvcr.com`

 ## Initializing the server